hubyhub/cheatsheets/firebase/security-rules.md

 1) "request.resource"-object is the data that you are trying to write
 2) "resource" object represents the data that is already in database
 3) "resource.data" the data property can be used to access any of the fields within this document
-  * arbitrary documents in the database
     * typically you are going to use
       * the `exists()` function, to check whether the documents exist, or
       * the `get()` function, which will return an object which looks very similar to the resource obect, with a .data property
     * **Use Case:** Store a list of users which have access to a specific document within the app
       * editor, admin, superadmin,... while this would work, there is another approach
       * other approach: Auth CLAIMS

 ```javascript